-Pin-Striped and Q-tip Motleys (\$30-60)
+Pin-Striped and Q-tip Motleys

 Some motleys have elongated saddles and intermittent stripes down the centerline, or a single pinstripe down the back.
-These are often referred to as "motley/stripe" or "striped motley" but problems arise with these names because it is then unclear whether the term is describing the snake's genotype (msm) or its phenotype.
+These are often referred to "motley/stripe" or "striped as motley" but problems arise with these names because it is then unclear whether the term is describing the snake's genotype (m^sm^m) or its phenotype.
 To avoid this situation, pin-striped and q-tipped are used to describe these variations.

 Pin-striped motleys can usually be distinguished from "true striped" corns by examining the width of the stripes.
 True striped corns (also known as 4-lined stripes) have a wide stripe of ground color and thin saddle stripes.
-Pinstriped corns have a central stripe that is thin, or varying in width.
-On pinstriped corns the central stripe is usually broken on the neck.
-On striped corns the center stripe connects with the head pattern.